 How To Host A Stockpile Yard Sale

-Before you get your yard sale ready, here are a few stockpile sale tips to keep in mind.
+I get asked all the time “How do I sell my stockpile?”.
+Before you get your yard sale ready, let’s look at a few stockpile sale tips you should keep in mind.

 You want to have a system in place.
 Small items should be located closest to your payment area.

 These items are subject to theft so you want to have them within your line of vision at all times.

 Items that would fit in this category include:

 - Travel size products

 - Nasal Sprays